6 Habits for a Heart-Healthy New Year

 Did you know heart disease is the leading cause of death in the United States?
 It claims the lives of an estimated 650,000 people a year.
 But it doesn’t have to be that way.

-If you want to improve your heart health in 2020, adopt these six heart-healthy habits:
+If you want to improve your lifestyle for a healthier heart, adopt these six heart-healthy habits:

 1. Reduce stress